-POSITIVE TRAIN CONTROL
+300011 POSITIVE TRAIN CONTROL Managed by: DECM

 Scope: Integrate command, control, communications, and information systems for controlling passenger train movements with safety, security, precision, and efficiency.
 These systems will improve railroad safety by significantly reducing the probability of collisions between trains, casualties to railway workers and damage to their equipment, and over speed accidents.
 Federal regulations has mandated that positive train control (PTC) be operational on all passenger rail systems by the end of December 2018.